SkyeH-M/The-Old-Dog/README.md

 ### User Stories
 As someone using The Old Dog website I want:
- 1. To be able to quickly and easily navigate the site and successfully find any information I'm looking for
+ 1. To be able to quickly and easily navigate the site
+ 2. To be able to successfully find any information I'm looking for
- 2. To get a feel for the aesthetic and style of the bookshop to know whether items are clearly laid out and accessible, and that there is a large, varied selection of books on offer
+ 3. To get a feel for the aesthetic and style of the bookshop to know whether items are clearly laid out and accessible, and that there is a large, varied selection of books on offer
- 3. When I submit a question using the contact form I want confirmation that this query has been received by the bookshop, and be provided with an estimate of when I'll receive a response
+ 4. When I submit a question using the contact form I want confirmation that this query has been received by the bookshop, and be provided with an estimate of when I'll receive a response
- 4. To be inspired to purchase and read books outside of my typical genres of choice, or have my attention drawn to books that I know I'll enjoy but haven't yet heard of
+ 5. To be inspired to purchase and read books outside of my typical genres of choice, or have my attention drawn to books that I know I'll enjoy but haven't yet heard of
- 5. I want to be able to visit The Old Dog website on any device I own whether the quality of the site, or the information available suffering
+ 6. I want to be able to visit The Old Dog website on any device I own whether the quality of the site, or the information available suffering

  ## Design
  ### Colour Scheme